After years of ‘will they, won’t they’ it’s finally happening. Interest rates, long at historically low levels, are going up, and soon.

-Bank of England Governor Mark Carney has signalled that the bank is likely to raise interest rates in November.
+Bank of England Governor, Mark Carney has signaled that the bank is likely to raise interest rates in November.
 The rise will be small, but it marks the beginning of a progression towards more normal interest rates.
 And with higher rates comes a tightening of bank credit.

 End of an era

 For those of us with mortgages, the cost will increase, probably by a moderate sum initially, perhaps an extra £50 per month.

 So far so manageable, but this change is the thin end of the wedge.
 Factor in the very real possibility of a further two interest rate rises next year and borrowers could be facing a significant added cost by autumn 2018.

 Even a rise as little as a quarter of one per cent gives lenders the opportunity to add on to the rate you get charged.
 In fact Britain’s biggest lenders have already started upping rates on residential mortgages.